Our History

 1948

 Giorgio Kropf, together with a pharmacist friend, founded Farmimport in Trieste — the original core from which Eurospital would later emerge.
-A historic milestone: the company imports streptomycin from the American company Merck — the first antibiotic successfully used in Italy to treat tuberculosis. -
+This marked a historic milestone: the company imports streptomycin from the American company Merck, becoming the first antibiotic available in Italy to treat tuberculosis. -

 1950

-Giorgio Kropf collaborates with industry giant Don Baxter to establish the first Blood Bank in Trieste — the second in Italy after Turin.
-The infusion solutions line is imported from Baxter, soon becoming one of the company’s flagship products. -
+Giorgio Kropf collaborates with pharma industry leader Don Baxter to establish the first Blood Bank in Trieste—Italy’s second after Turin.
+The infusion solutions line is imported from Baxter, and becoming one of the company’s flagship products. -

 1952

-Production laboratories are built, and an agreement is reached with London-based Allen & Hanburys to manufacture infusion solutions and other licensed products directly in Trieste on behalf of both pharmaceutical giants. -
+Production laboratories are established, and an agreement is reached with the London-based Allen & Hanburys to manufacture infusion solutions and other licensed products in Trieste on behalf of both pharma companies. -

 1955

-Licensed production of Haliborange begins — an effective multivitamin and one of the most appreciated and still best-performing pharmaceutical products in Eurospital’s portfolio. -
+Licensed production of Haliborange begins — an effective multivitamin and one of the highly regarded and consistently best-performing pharmaceutical products in Eurospital portfolio. -

 1958